Wall Graphics – Are We Clear?

-Now, if you are a graphic designer, photographer or a sign maker, you understand what this means.
+Now, if you are a graphic designer, photographer, or sign maker, you understand what this means.
 If not, you will need help understanding what this is all about.
-Our graphic designer/sign maker at Connecting Signs gave me a brief tutorial on the subject of high/low resolution files and pixels:
+Our graphic designer/sign maker at Connecting Signs gave me a brief tutorial on the subject of high/low-resolution files and pixels:

 Good Image – Bad Image